Pump and Circumstance

 "I hate that thing," Smokey said.

-"Under the circumstances," I said, "I think you should be thanking it."
+"Under the circumstances," I said, "I think you should be thankful for it."

 "I hate it.
-You're not going to help me get even by writing about this, are you?"
+You're not going to help me get even with it by writing about this, are you?"
 Smokey snarled.

 "I will when it's time," I said.